 Built from local materials, Sol y Luna's 43 free-standing casitas are made up of 28 superior, 10 deluxe and 5 premium bungalows.
 These are spacious, light and airy and provide comfortable accommodation.
-They vary in size and amenities but all have en-suite bathrooms and private verandas with views of the gardens.
+They vary in size and amenities but all have en-suite bathrooms, heating, Wi-Fi and private verandas with views of the gardens.
 Premium bungalows also have outdoor jacuzzis.

-The Killa Wasi Restaurant features Novo Andino cuisine, a distinctive blend of Andean, coastal and international flavours.
-The menu is inspired by leading Peruvian chef Pedro Miguel Schiaffino and specialities include sautéed slices of Alpaca in a coconut curry, and shrimp-stuffed trout.
-Meals are complimented by fine wines.
+The Killa Wasi Restaurant features Novo Andino cuisine, a distinctive blend of Andean, coastal and international flavours, using ingredients grown by local farmers in the valley.
+Dinners are complimented by fine wines and a crackling open fire adds to the ambience.
 There's also a terrace for al fresco dining.
+The chef and his team trained with Pedro Miguel Schiaffino, one of the country's foremost culinary figures and champion of contemporary Peruvian cuisine, and his influence is apparent in the menu and dishes here.
 The Chicha Wasi bar is a sociable place where you can mix with other guests.